mnot/I-D/draft-nottingham-feed-menu.md

 A feed object is a JSON object with a "feed-title" member.
 Its potential members are:

 * "feed-title": A short human readable title for the feed (REQUIRED)
-* "description": A potentially longer human readable description of the feed's purpose or content (OPTIONAL)
+* "description": A potentially longer human readable description of the feed's purpose or content; can further explain or augment the title (OPTIONAL)
 * "rss": A URL to retrieve a RSS representation of the feed (see below)
 * "atom": A URL to retrieve an Atom representation of the feed (see below)